CoralieNeubueser/FCCSimJobs/README.md

    - the cell positions reconstruction is running only on local SW installation (/afs/cern.ch/work/c/cneubuse/public/TopoClusters/FCCSW/), to use this add **--local inits/reco.py**
    - the topo-clusters reconstruction is running only on local SW installation (/afs/cern.ch/work/c/cneubuse/public/TopoClusters/FCCSW/), to use this add **--local inits/reco.py**

+The default detector geometry follows the reference detector.
+However, for specific studies it is possible to only build HCal with the flag **--hcalOnly** and additionally for full Steel absorber choice **--fullSteel**.
+The option using steel absorbers only needs to be run on the local FCCSW installation: **--local inits/reco.py**

 Running examples
 ================